 Unlike Original Medicare, your advantage plan will cap your expenses on how much you can pay per year for medical services.

-Similar to Medicare, your cost may vary between the procedure and where the service is performed, and preventative screenings are still covered at 100%.
+Like Medicare, your cost may vary between the procedure and where the service is performed, and preventative screenings are still covered at 100%.

 You’ll have restrictions on what doctors and facilities are in the plan’s network.
 Medicare Advantage may have you try lesser-cost treatments before approving more expensive procedures.